-- Socks (5-6 pairs, preferably synthetic or wool) - Underwear (preferably synthetic or wool) - Long johns or thermals (preferably synthetic or wool) - Long sleeve T-shirt (preferably synthetic or wool) - T-shirts (3, preferably synthetic or wool) - Quick dry shorts - Insulating sweaters or small jacket (2, preferably synthetic or wool) - Lightweight pants

-- Rain gear (activities happen rain or shine!)
+- Socks (5-6 pairs, preferably synthetic or wool) - Underwear (preferably synthetic or wool) - Long johns or thermals (preferably synthetic or wool) - Long sleeve T-shirt (preferably synthetic or wool) - T-shirts (3, preferably synthetic or wool) - Quick dry shorts - Insulating sweaters or small jacket (2, preferably synthetic or wool) - Lightweight pants - Rain gear (activities happen rain or shine!)

 - 1 pair hiking boots (please wear these in before you come to camp - wear them on day hikes, to school, on long walks - get your feet used to them ahead of time so you run less risk of blisters on the trip!)

-- 1 pair running shoes
+- 1 pair running shoes.
+These will be your campsite shoes and must be closed-toes shoes.
+Crocs are not considered an acceptable out-trip shoe.

 - Swimsuit

 - Pajamas

 - 2 towels (1 quick-dry chamois style for trip and 1 beach towel for camp)

 - Hat (for sun and rain) and sunglasses

 - Toque